three in kitchen

 Learn About Tuition

-Even though ours is the most affordable culinary degree in Colorado, we know you still might need some help a little help paying for it.
+Even though ours is the most affordable culinary arts degree in Colorado, we know you still might need some help a little help paying for it.

 We gauge our success by our students’ success.
 Based on what our students accomplish following graduation, we must be doing pretty well.